muhib349/microservice-practice/README.md

 ## [Gateway Server](https://github.com/muhib349/gateway-server.git)
 * Known as API gateway implemented using spring cloud gateway
 * Handled custom routing requirements from a central place

+## About Kafka Integration
+For simplicity, I've used Kafka producer & consumer in `account-service`.
+Created a rest endpoint to save account info in the database.
+The Kafka producer writes an event into a topic when a client hit the endpoint, and the Kafka consumer consumes the event and writes data into the database.

 ## Docker Compose
 * Maintained docker-compose file for dev and prod environment